 The legality of forever chemicals remains an ongoing controversy, with the standard power dynamic between those who would ban or regulate the chemicals on one side, and the much more powerful and well-financed industries who depend on them on the other.

 Because the chemicals have been leaching into the air, water, and soil from industrial sources for decades, their presence is not always known or quantified.

 Additionally, PFAS present a particular risk to U.S. military firefighters, as the military widely used PFAS-containing firefighting foam for around 60 years.
 Firefighters who were assigned to airports are also at risk because airports required the use of the foam until 2018.

 The U.S. Centers for Disease Control and Prevention (CDC), the U.S. Environmental Protection Agency (EPA), and the American Cancer Society (ACS) have all acknowledged that certain PFAS may be linked to cancer in firefighters.

-Some of the cancers that have been linked to PFAS include:
+Some of the cancers linked to PFAS include:

 - Kidney (renal) cancer

 - Neuroendocrine tumors

 - Liver cancer